-The Graduate School of Social Work is happy to introduce post-master's certificate programs for professionals in all disciplines.
-You can develop new expertise or expand your skillset in an area of specialty; plus, an added certification could help you continue to prosper in your career.
+The Graduate School of Social Work offers post-master's certificate programs for professionals in all disciplines.
+You can develop new expertise or expand your skill set in an area of specialty; plus, an added certification could help you continue to prosper in your career.
 Current certificate options are outlined below, but additional certificate programs are forthcoming.
 Please request information to stay informed of upcoming program dates and new certificate opportunities.

 A non-credit certificate of completion will be issued upon completion of each program.
 To be eligible for a certificate program, you must hold a master's degree in any discipline.

 LGBTQ+ Behavioral Health Provider Training Program by Envision:You

 LGBTQ+ affirming care training is necessary for staff working in behavioral health settings, hospitals and social service organizations.
 LGBTQ+ individuals experience higher rates of mental health challenges and often experience troubling encounters with mental health providers who do not fully understand or appreciate the concerns that stem from being a part of a marginalized community (or more than one marginalized identity).
 To address these needs, GSSW is partnering with Envision:You on a multi-phase, in-person, and online training program.